 1. Maximise Chance Opportunities (Possibilities)

-Lucky people are skilled at creating, noticing and acting upon chance opportunities.
+Lucky people are skilled at creating, noticing, predicting and acting upon chance opportunities and possibilities.
 They do this in various ways, including

-1a) building and maintaining a strong ‘network of luck’, (research suggests that social connections are critical for success, health and happiness in life – check six-degrees of separation concept which states that everyone and everything that you want or need is just six or fewer steps away – we’re living in a small world where everything and everyone is connected to one another – “What you do, what you say and what you think can influence other people by morphic resonance.
+1a) building and maintaining a strong ‘network of luck’ and connections, (research suggests that social connections are critical for success, health and happiness in life – check six-degrees of separation concept which states that everyone and everything that you want or need is just six or fewer steps away – we’re living in a small world where everything and everyone is connected to one another – “What you do, what you say and what you think can influence other people by morphic resonance.
 There is no immoral filter in morphic resonance, which means that we have to be more careful about what we are thinking if we are concerned about the affect we have on others.”
 Rupert Sheldrake)

 1b) adopting a relaxed attitude to life and by

-1c) being open to new experiences in their life.
+1c) being open to new experiences, opportunities and possibilities in their life.

 The classic story of boats and helicopters is a good example of how unlucky people miss opportunities.

 2. Listening to Lucky Hunches (Intuition)

 Lucky people make effective decisions by listening to their intuition and gut feelings as well as common sense.
 In addition, they take steps to

 2a) listen to their gut feelings and hunches,

-2b) actively boost their intuitive abilities by, for example, meditating and clearing their mind of other thoughts, reflecting on their hunches, focusing, learning to dowse, etc
+2b) actively boost their intuitive abilities by, for example, meditating and clearing their mind of other thoughts, reflecting on their hunches and intuitions, focusing, learning to dowse, etc

 3. Expect Good Fortune (Intentions)

 Lucky people are certain that the future is going to be full of good fortune and opportunities.
 These expectations and life-affirming intentions become self-fulfilling prophecies by helping lucky people persist in the face of failure and shape their interactions with others in a positive way.
-In addition, their
+In addition, they

 3a) expect their good fortune to continue in the future